Saturday, November 9, 2024

 Fed officials recently revised their unemployment forecasts upward and raised their growth projections.
 While the central bank kept its main interest rate steady at a range of 5.25 percent to 5.5 percent, its policymakers signaled one more rate hike this year.

-Surging oil prices have exacerbated concerns about persistent inflation and tight monetary policy.
+Surging oil prices have exacerbated concerns about persistent and tight monetary policy.
 Brent crude surged by nearly 3 percent to a 10-month high of over $97 a barrel, driven by lower-than-expected US stockpiles and fears of a global supply shortfall.

 Some investors worry that higher rates, if sustained, could eventually push the economy into a recession despite strong recent economic data.
 Jeff Schulze, Head of Economic and Market Strategy at ClearBridge Investments, expressed concern about the potential lagged effects of Fed tightening, stating, “The longer rates are up there, the higher the chance.”